Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Yes ma’am!"

 "Okay!
-Lift the lid for me…" He did so, and she slid the fish into the steamer.
+Lift the lid for me..."
+He did so, and she slid the fish into the steamer.
 He promptly clamped the lid back on and beamed proudly at helping.

 "Awesome!
 Okay, clean the dishes for me while we work on the soup."